Skip to main content

 Discover more about Thomas’ work and process here.

-The Next Chapter for the 007 Film Franchise
+The Next Chapter For The 007 Film Franchise

 As the publishers of Ian Fleming’s literary work, we are deeply grateful to Michael G. Wilson and Barbara Broccoli for their remarkable stewardship and vision.
 Their imagining of James Bond on screen has created one of the world’s great film franchises and has led the incredible success of the British film industry.